FCE Speaking Archives - EngExam.info

 • Part 3 is about three minutes long

-• A discussion topic with five aspects is represented as a mind map in the first part
+• There will be a discussion topic with five aspects in the form of a mind map in the first part

-Last part of FCE Speaking is a bit similar to Part 1 – you are asked questions related to topic from Part 3 that you have to answer.
-However, there are three major differences in comparison with the first part.
-First of all, the questions are going to be more abstract than those in Part 1 and you will have to talk about things in general rather than your own experience.
-Secondly, your answers should be longer and more detailed – at least two or three longer sentences.
-Finally, the examiner will at some point encourage you and your partner to discuss one or two of the questions – so pay attention to your partner’s answers to be ready for a dialogue with them.
-This part of the exam lasts for up to four minutes.
+The last part of FCE Speaking is a bit similar to Part 1 — you are asked questions related to the topic from Part 3 that you have to answer.
+However, there are three major differences in comparison with Part 1 of FCE Speaking.
+First of all, the questions are going to be more abstract than those in Part 1, and you will have to talk about things in general, not about your own experience.
+Secondly, your answers should be longer and more detailed — at least two or three longer sentences.
+Finally, the examiner will at some point encourage you and your partner to discuss one or two of the questions, so pay attention to your partner’s answers and be ready for a dialogue with them.
+This part of the exam can be up to four minutes long.

 Part 4 sample questions with answers